 Raising Awareness of Radiation Therapy for Prostate Cancer

-Karen Hoffman, MD and her team at the University of Texas MD Anderson Cancer Center are investigating how receiving counseling from a radiation oncologist in a multidisciplinary clinic increases prostate cancer patients’ awareness of radiation therapy as a treatment option with a favorable side effect profile.
+Karen Hoffman, MD, MHSc, MPH, and her team at the University of Texas MD Anderson Cancer Center are investigating how receiving counseling from a radiation oncologist in a multidisciplinary clinic increases prostate cancer patients’ awareness of radiation therapy as a treatment option with a favorable side effect profile.
 The study will also examine whether the counseling changes prostate cancer patients’ treatment choice.

 A large portion of men with localized prostate cancer only meet with a urologist who, according to previous studies, typically recommend surgery and frequently do not discuss radiation therapy with their patients.
 As a result, many prostate cancer patients may not be aware that radiation therapy is a treatment option with less impact on sexual and urinary function than surgery and cannot make a fully informed decision about their cancer care.

 In the study, Dr. Hoffman and her team are prospectively surveying patients at their multidisciplinary prostate cancer clinic to:

 - Compare patients’ awareness of radiation as a treatment option before and after counseling by a radiation oncologist.